Privacy, security + compliance

 Award Force is extremely privacy conscious.
 Our staff work together to handle your data responsibly and ensure your right to privacy is maintained at all times.
 Our product is also designed to help you comply with local privacy laws by offering choice in data storage region.

 When it comes to your data hosting location, you have the freedom to choose between several supported regions.
-Learn more about how you can control the location of your data by visiting our data residency page.

 We’ve developed and implemented comprehensive processes, privacy safeguards and ongoing training for our teams to ensure we are following best-practice data handling procedures.